The Middle Way - Walking the Razor's Edge http://www.blissful-wisdom.com/the-middle-way---walking-the-razors-edge.html

 The faculty of discrimination keeps the life on track, on the path of dharma, and avoids activities which bring sorrow to others.
-Actions which are not life-supporting are called a-dharma, or, the opposite of dharma.
+Actions which are not life-supporting are called a-dharma (the opposite of dharma).
 Such adharma actions result in closing the Heart..

 Kindheartedness, gratitude, and humility keep the Heart open and full.
 By sharing wealth and abundance with those in need (acts of charity), the flow of abundance stays lively.
 "Love thy neighbor", means consciously performing acts of service and charity.

 Walking the path of dharma is a life looking to console rather than to be consoled.
 Walking the Middle Way means being a light of love, rather than seeking love from others.
-The intention is to shift from seeking satisfaction in the field of sense experience, to performing one's duties in life while maintaining a compassionate Heart.
+The intention is to shift from seeking satisfaction in the field of sense experience, to performing one's duties in life as compassionate Consciousness.